-Americans have the right to drive safe and affordable cars.
-But Congress and state capitals are considering legislation that threaten your safety and privacy.
+Americans have the right to drive safe cars.
+But Congress and state capitals are considering legislation that threatens your safety and privacy.

-These bills, known misleadingly as “Right to Repair,” sound like they are designed to support car owners – but in reality, “right to repair” legislation only hurts consumers and works against their long-term interests.
+These bills, known misleadingly as “Right to Repair” legislation, sound like they are designed to support car owners – but in reality, “right to repair” strips away critical protections that keep your vehicle – and your family – safe.

-Instead of protecting drivers, the bill weakens the very systems that keep your car and your personal information secure.
+Instead of protecting drivers, the bill weakens the very systems and parts that keep you safe.

 This all started when large companies started locking up the tools and software needed to repair cars, phones, and even farm equipment.
 That made it harder for individuals and independent shops and businesses to make repairs, which meant more waste and fewer choices.

 Things began to intensify during the Covid-19 pandemic, when hospitals couldn’t fix broken equipment fast enough.
-In response, President Biden issued an executive order, and the Federal Trade Commission followed with enforcement guidance.
+In response, then-President Joe Biden issued an executive order, and the Federal Trade Commission followed with enforcement guidance.

 In turn, Congress is now pushing highly flawed repair laws, most of which don’t actually help consumers.
 Some, like the REPAIR Act, go too far and put your and your family’s safety and privacy at risk.

-Here’s the thing: most car companies already let owners and local mechanics buy the tools and software needed to fix their cars the right way.
-That’s why more than 70% of repairs happen outside of dealerships.
+Here’s the thing: most car companies already let vehicle owners and local mechanics buy the tools and software needed to fix their cars the right way.
+That’s why more than 70% of repairs are already done outside of dealerships.

 In 2014, automakers and repair shops agreed to keep sharing the information needed for repairs.
 In 2023, they doubled down and signed a new commitment to protect that access.